Botox Botticelli's - how much is too much?

-It's been billed as one of the most controversial art books of the year, but is the "anti-ageing injections Boticelli" syndrome really all it appears?
+It's been billed as one of the most controversial art books of the year, but is the "Botox Boticelli" syndrome really all it appears?

-In reality, the book covers a wide range of treatments, with many models either not having had anti-ageing injections injections at all, or having also had far more substantial treatments such as implants or even bone structure modification.
+In reality, the book covers a wide range of treatments, with many models either not having had Botox injections at all, or having also had far more substantial treatments such as implants or even bone structure modification.

-The book is intended to prompt debate, however, and it's certainly done that when it comes to anti-ageing injections treatment.
-Toledano's work asks whether the look of his models has become the norm rather than the realm of celebrities, and that's a valid question given that anti-ageing injections prices are now affordable for many people, and initial consultations are usually free.
+The book is intended to prompt debate, however, and it's certainly done that when it comes to Botox treatment.
+Toledano's work asks whether the look of his models has become the norm rather than the realm of celebrities, and that's a valid question given that Botox prices are now affordable for many people, and initial consultations are usually free.

 It's also worth remembering that Toledano's book is by its very nature a record of shocking and outrageous cases.
 It may be a sobering reminder of how things can go too far, but it's inherently not a reflection of the typical cosmetic treatment patient.